bennettslin/yearlings_bobtail_app/TEMP_TODO.md

-# Packages
-* Can't upgrade to webpack 5 because it breaks exporting variables to JavaScript
-    * Can't upgrade to gatsby 3 without webpack 5

 # Bug
 * Can't click on popup, then mouse up on overlay.
 Minor issue?
 * Hovering on dotless anchor does not hover verse underneath